Into the Mist

 She knew in the back of her mind that what she was doing was a bit crazy, but the house, sitting there vacant and going to waste, called to her in her dire circumstances.

 Ceiling-high shelves covered the side walls completely and still held a few antique bottles of various spirits.
-And over by a rectangular table and two chairs beneath a large ornate mirror, now cloudy with age, a few dusty bottles of wine poked out of built-in racks.
+There were also several dusty bottles of wine poking out of a built-in rack by a rectangular table and two chairs beneath a large ornate mirror, now cloudy with age.

 Beginning to shiver, she walked over and grabbed a wine bottle at random and carried it with her out of the cellar and back up the stairs.